PPP invites applications for Senate election

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan People’s Party Parliamentarians (PPPP) has started the process of inviting applications from the aspirants of the party tickets for the Senate elections.
+ISLAMABAD: The PPPP has started the process of inviting applications from the aspirants of the party tickets for the Senate elections.
 PPPP Secretary General Farhatullah Babar said the candidates should send their applications addressed to the PPPP president.
+The application, along with a bank draft of Rs100,000 (one lakh) in the name of Pakistan People's Party Parliamentarians, should reach Zardari House Islamabad, House No 8, Street No 19, Sector F-8/2, Islamabad, or Bilawal House Karachi by Feb 8, 2021.